- Malta, Greece, Cyprus, and Portugal are some of the easiest countries to immigrate to in 2026.

 2. Greece

-According to the Retirement Guide for U.S. Citizens created by the Intelligence Unit at Global Citizen Solutions, Greece is one of the easiest countries to immigrate to from the USA.
-It appeals to skilled workers and retirees alike because of its beautiful weather, safety, and acceptance of migrants.
+According to the Retirement Guide for U.S. Citizens created by the Global Intelligence Unit, Greece is one of the easiest countries to immigrate to from the USA.
+It appeals to skilled workers and retirees alike because of its safety, acceptance of migrants, and pathways to residency.

 3. Cyprus